Renault ZOE running costs

 |Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|

 The Renault ZOE seems expensive when you first glance at the headline price.
 This is a Clio-sized car, after all, and a batteries-included price north of £25,000 seems a lot.
-The reality is that electric cars are still more expensive than their petrol equivalents, but the good news is that the ZOE offers more flexibility in paying for it than most.
+The reality is that electric cars are still more expensive than their petrol equivalents.
+Roadside assistance is provided for four years (breaking down to three years' UK and European cover, plus an additional year of UK-only).

 Fully charging the ZOE at home will cost about £7 (assuming an average electric tariff of 14p/kWh), but using late-night off-peak rates could halve that.
 Charging at a motorway fast charger is always going to be more expensive; these tend to cost around 30p/kWh, so assuming a top-up from 20-80%, you’re looking at just under £10 per visit.